elfive/homebridge-petkit-feeder-mini/README.md

 ## 4) How to contribute

 everyone is welcome to contribute to this plugin.
-PR/debug/api help all are welcome.
+PR/issue/debug all are welcome.